 Tokyo’s Toshima-ku district, like most metropolitan municipalities, provides an automated Japanese to English machine translation service on its website.
 Click on the English option, and you are warned ‘content may not be 100% accurate’.
-If you then click on ‘Procedures and Notifications’ (so far so good), the eye is immediately drawn to this link: ‘Information […]

-Proverbs are windows into a country’s culture, illustrating its history and mores.
-Context and imagery can be culturally-specific, and require careful translating.
-Otherwise, a proverb-heavy Japanese conversation might end up like this in English:
+Idioms and proverbs are windows into a country’s culture, illustrating its history and mores.
+Context and imagery can be culturally-specific, and require careful translation.
+Otherwise, an idiom-heavy Japanese conversation might end up like this in English: